jannishuebl/orchparty/README.md

 ## DSL spec

-So lets do an example let us orchparty a beutiful app called [app_perf](https://github.com/randy-girard/app_perf) that is a open source replacement of new relic !
+So let us start an example!
+Let us implement a beautiful app called [app_perf](https://github.com/randy-girard/app_perf) with orchparty.
+This App is the opensource replacement for New Relic!

 ### Applications

+app_perf needs the following components:
+- postgres for data storage
+- redis as queuing system
-app_perf need a postgres to store data, redis for a queing system, a web handler, where all metrics are send to, and a worker that process the metrics and inserts them to the postgres db.
+- web handler as receiver for all metrics
+- worker for processing the metrics and inserting them to the postgres db.

 ```ruby
 application "app_perf" do